PromyLOPh/guix-hpc-website/drafts/pack-fakechroot.md

 drawback is that it incurs significant overhead at _every_ system call.
 This is acceptable for an interactive program, or, say, for a single-threaded number-crunching application.
-But the performance hit is prohibitive, for example, for an MPI application or a multi-threaded application—input/output and synchronization happen _via_ system calls.
+But the performance hit is prohibitive, for example, for an MPI or multi-threaded application—input/output and synchronization happen _via_ system calls.

 # Enter Fakechroot

-To address that, we added a third “execution engine” to relocatable packs relying on [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) trickery.
+To address this performance issue, we have just added a third _execution engine_ to relocatable packs relying on [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) trickery.
 Users of relocatable packs can now choose at run time an execution engine by setting the `GUIX_EXECUTION_ENGINE` environment variable.
-If you choose the `performance` engine, the application will choose either user namespaces or, if they are not supported, fallback to the new `fakechroot` engine:
+If you choose the `performance` engine, the application will choose user namespaces or, if they are not supported, fall back to the new `fakechroot` engine:

 ```